BarstoolRodeo/ncaa_baseball/README.md

 Scrapers should be done soon.
 Started adding additional scrapers including hand splits and base state splits.
 Started tampering with parsers.
 Not sure if I'm going to have to buy Matlab yet.
-Attempting work-around Need to reconfigure pre-2012 data already in SQL
+Also, need to reconfigure pre-2012 data already in SQL.

 -LG